JonathanZWhite/less-in-practice/README.md

 ##Organization

 ####Modularization
 Keep your your LESS modular.
-For example, if you home and a landing page, create 2 separate LESS files.
+For example, instead of having over-sized main.less, split your less into files `home.less`, `landing.less`, etc.